 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b), 44-3-301(2)(c), 44-3-501(3)-(4), and 44-3-911(4)(a)(III), C.R.S.
+The statutory authority for this regulation includes but is not limited to subsections 44-3-202(1)(b) and 44-3-501(3)-(4), C.R.S.
 The purpose of this regulation is to establish fees for certain applications, notices, reports, and services.